A storeroom of recycled paper beads at Gahaya Links, Kigali, Rwanda.

 Methinks my own soul must be a bright invisible green.

 -- Henry David Thoreau

 A garden is not a picture, but a language, which is of course the major art of life.

 A garden is a lovesome thing, God wot!

 -- Thomas Edward Brown, from "My Garden"

 I have a certificate in Landscape Design from George Washington University.
-I’m also a State Department Foreign Service spouse and have lived and made gardens in five countries in Africa in the last twenty-three years.
-I currently live in Kigali, Rwanda.
+I’ve also lived and made gardens in five countries in Africa (most recently in Kigali, Rwanda) and in the Washington, D.C., area.